 At many fuel stations, particularly in rural communities, they will put the fuel in the car for you, in fact, you may get some very odd looks if you do it yourself!
 I did worry at first as to whether I should or shouldn’t be putting it in myself, but unless someone was there at the ready, I always did in the interest of speeding things up!
 Although I have to say, it is a rather nice way of avoiding fuel smelling hands!

 I did find that in some self-serve services you had to pay for fuel up front.
-This is quite generally quite straightforward as they run the card to hold an amount and then only charge you what you dispense.
+This is generally quite straightforward as they run the card to hold an amount and then only charge you what you dispense.
 However, there was one that wanted to know the exact amount I needed which I couldn’t answer as I wanted to brim it.
-She ended up letting me fill up before paying.
+She ended up letting me fill up before paying by leaving my phone behind the counter.

 7. Beware of the cost of toll roads